-Travelling with time means embracing a different rhythm
+Travelling with time means embracing another rhythm

 Landscapes shaped by time